Wireapps-Dev/ng-wa-table/projects/ng-wa-table/README.md

 ```

 ## Table Data
-In the "tableData" property you are sending an array of objects.
+In the "tableData" property you can assigning an array of objects to show data in your table.
 It's look like this,

 ```
 items = [